-Section 8.15 Accessory Dwelling Unit^{26, 32}
+Section 8.15 Accessory Dwelling Unit

 An Accessory Dwelling Unit is defined as a secondary dwelling unit that has a separate kitchen, bathroom, and sleeping area, and may be attached to the principal dwelling unit or detached and situated on the same lot as the principal dwelling unit.
-An accessory dwelling unit is part of the same property as the principal dwelling unit and cannot be bought or sold separately unless subdivided in
+An accessory dwelling unit is part of the same property as the principal dwelling unit and cannot be bought or sold separately unless subdivided in accordance with the Subdivision Regulations and the Zoning Ordinance.
+The owner of the accessory dwelling unit is the owner of the principal dwelling unit.
+The property owner or immediate family member must occupy either the principal dwelling unit or the accessory dwelling unit.
+Such accessory dwelling unit is permitted only if it meets one of the following criteria:

-- A. An "In-Law Suite" is an accessory dwelling unit for the purpose of housing a relative of the property owner and must be clearly subordinate to the principal dwelling unit and meet all of the following criteria:32 - (a) Secondary in size to the principal dwelling unit, with a maximum size of 1,700 heated square feet, gross floor area;32 - (b) For a detached accessory dwelling unit, must be located on a property of at least two acres;32 - (c) Limited to use by a relative;32 - (d) Sufficient parking available; and32 - (e) Approved by the Health Department.32
+- A. An "In-Law Suite" is an accessory dwelling unit for the purpose of housing a relative of the property owner and must be clearly subordinate to the principal dwelling unit and meet all of the following criteria: - (a) Secondary in size to the principal dwelling unit, with a maximum size of 1,700 heated square feet, gross floor area; - (b) For a detached accessory dwelling unit, must be located on a property of at least two acres; - (c) Limited to use by a relative\;

+- (d) Sufficient parking available; and - (e) Approved by the Health Department.

-Related by blood, marriage, or adoption.
-Should relative no longer require the use of the ADU, the property owner may apply for a Special Exception before the Board of Zoning Appeals to allow for rental to non-relatives.
-The principal dwelling unit or accessory dwelling unit must be occupied by the property owner or immediate family member.32
+\Related by blood, marriage, or adoption.
+Should relative no longer require the use of the Accessory Dwelling Unit, the property owner may apply for a Special Exception before the Board of Zoning Appeals to allow for rental to non-relatives.
+The principal dwelling unit or accessory dwelling unit must be occupied by the property owner or immediate family member.

-- B. An "Accessory Agricultural Dwelling Unit" for agricultural purposes is defined as a dwelling unit that is incidental and subordinate to the principal dwelling unit, which is located on the same lot as the principal building and meets all of the following criteria:32 - (a) is secondary in size to the principal dwelling unit, limited in size to a maximum of 1,700 heated square feet, gross floor area;32 - (b) is located on a property for which the primary use is an agricultural use as defined by this ordinance; - (c) is located on a property of at least ten acres in area; - (d) is limited to use by a person (and family) who performs agricultural work on the property or acts as a caretaker for the property; and - (e) is approved by the Health Department.32
+- B. An "Accessory Agricultural Dwelling Unit" for agricultural purposes is defined as a dwelling unit that is incidental and subordinate to the principal dwelling unit, which is located on the same lot as the principal building and meets all of the following criteria: - (a) is secondary in size to the principal dwelling unit, limited in size to a maximum of 1,700 heated square feet, gross floor area; - (b) is located on a property for which the primary use is an agricultural use as defined by this ordinance; - (c) is located on a property of at least ten acres in area; - (d) is limited to use by a person (and family) who performs agricultural work on the property or acts as a caretaker for the property; and - (e) is approved by the Health Department.